noahscheffey/Investigating-Failed-SSH-Logins-with-Splunk/README.md

 <h1>Investigating Failed SSH Logins with Splunk</h1>

 <h2>Objective:</h2>
-To identify potential security issues on the Buttercup Games mail server by analyzing failed SSH login attempts for the root account using Splunk.
+To identify potential security issues on a mail server by analyzing failed SSH login attempts for the root account using Splunk.
 This demonstrates the use of Splunk for log analysis and security monitoring.

 <h2>Procedure:</h2>